 If the agency concludes that an employer violated the law, it will help recover unpaid minimum and/or overtime wages by filing suit against the employer or seeking an injunction to prevent further violation of the law.

-Get a Free Legal Evaluation of Your FLSA-Related Matter
+Get a Legal Evaluation of Your FLSA-Related Matter

 The Fair Labor Standards Act is intended to provide a baseline of protection for employees, including fair wages and reasonable working hours.
-If you believe your rights have been violated, you may want to speak with an attorney.
-Get a free legal evaluation from an employment law attorney today.
+If you believe your rights have been violated, you may want to speak with an experienced employment law attorney near you.